Skip to Content

 That investigation will quickly conclude that the truck driver was driving recklessly.
 Not only did he make an illegal U-turn, but he slammed into the cyclist at high speed, as seen on a video obtained by Streetsblog.
 His truck ends up slamming into a parked car, as well.

-(VIEWER DISCRETION: The video is horrifying.
-We present it here simply as evidence of the kind of driving we see every day, and its deadly ramifications.)
+(VIEWER DISCRETION: Streetsblog uploaded the horrifying video to Vimeo, which we presented simply as evidence of the kind of driving we see every day, and its deadly ramifications.
+But Vimeo deleted it.)

 The death was first reported by the Daily News.